-Homemade carrot cake cinnamon bun bunnies have warm and gooey centers, swirls of cinnamon and carrot cake spices, and are drizzled in sweet cream cheese icing.
+Homemade carrot cake cinnamon rolls have warm and gooey centers, swirls of cinnamon and carrot cake spices, and are drizzled in sweet cream cheese icing.
 Combining carrot cake flavors and cinnamon bun swirls is the perfect way to add a generous dose of cuteness to breakfast or your Easter Sunday brunch.

 - Fresh, homemade cinnamon roll dough, loaded with carrots and optional (but recommended!) raisins.

 - Milk or buttermilk

 - Granulated sugar

 - Optional: raisins and/or nuts

 - Prepare the dough: The dough comes together simply.
 After your yeast, sugar, and milk mixture is frothed and you've added your other ingredients, you can mix your dough with an electric mixer or even by hand (like I do!)

 - Knead the dough: After the carrot cake cinnamon roll dough is formed, you'll knead it.
 This helps to evenly distribute the ingredients and incorporate air, making the bread soft, light and fluffy.